-- Close all doors behind you to slow the spread of smoke and flames. - If your home is equipped with an elevator, do not use it under any circumstances, even in practice drills.

-• Practice escaping through first-floor windows, and setting up portable escape ladders from inside second of the window, feet first, on your stomach.
-Lower yourself out of the window, holding on to

-the sill with your hands.

-Drop to the ground and

-bend your knees to cushion
+- Close all doors behind you to slow the spread of smoke and flames. - If your home is equipped with an elevator, do not use it under any circumstances, even in practice drills. - Practice escaping through first-floor windows, and setting up portable escape ladders from inside secondfloor windows.
+To exit a window, slide out of the window, feet first, on your stomach.
+Lower yourself out of the window, holding on to the sill with your hands.
+Drop to the ground and bend your knees to cushion the landing.

-the landing.